divyanshrai00/Real-Time-Filter-Application/README.md

 You can run the python code in any IDE preferably Jupyter notebook or Spyder If you don't have python installed then you can also run the RTFA application (.exe file)

+When you apply filter and press snap dat button then the picture is clicked and saved into a folder named "Snap" in the same location where you are running the code or .exe file